Jurickson Profar Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 9.1 K/9, the 10th-best in the league.

-- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.78).
+- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.97).

-- Cardinals pitchers combine to surrender nine total home runs at a rate of one per game (to rank 11th in the league).
+- The Cardinals allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Matz (0-1) gets the start for the Cardinals, his second of the season.
+- The Cardinals will look to Mikolas (0-1) in his third start of the season.

-- In his most recent time out on Tuesday, the lefty threw 5 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering 10 hits.
+- The right-hander last appeared on Wednesday against the Atlanta Braves, when he went six innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.